pwwang/Bioinformatics-cheatsheet/README.md

 - **[Expression Atlas](http://www.ebi.ac.uk/gxa)**: The Expression Atlas provides information on gene expression patterns under different biological conditions such as a gene knock out, a plant treated with a compound, or in a particular organism part or cell. [@Ref](http://nar.oxfordjournals.org/content/44/D1/D746.full)

 ### NGS Data Analysis
+#### Read Simulation
+- **[ReadSim](https://sourceforge.net/p/readsim/wiki/Home/)**: ReadSim is a fast and simple reads simulator to target long reads such as PacBio or Nanopore.
+- **[simNGS](http://www.ebi.ac.uk/goldman-srv/simNGS/)**: simNGS is software for simulating observations from Illumina sequencing machines using the statistical models behind the AYB base-calling software.

 #### Read Trimming
 - **[Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic)**: A flexible read trimming tool for Illumina NGS data.
 - **[Sickle](https://github.com/najoshi/sickle)**: A windowed adaptive trimming tool for FASTQ files using quality.
+- **[famas](https://github.com/andreas-wilm/famas)**: Yet another program for FastQ massaging with features: Quality- and length-based trimming, Random sampling, Splitting into multiple files, Order checking for paired-end files, Native gzip support.

 #### De-Duplication
 - **[PiCard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates)**: This tool locates and tags duplicate reads in a BAM or SAM file, where duplicate reads are defined as originating from a single fragment of DNA.